aspose-html/aspose-html-reference-tutorials/content/english/net/html-extensions-and-conversions/convert-html-to-png/_index.md

 Aspose.HTML for .NET is not a free library.
 You can check out the pricing and licensing options [here](https://purchase.aspose.com/buy).

 ### Where can I find further documentation for Aspose.HTML for .NET?
-You can refer to the official documentation [here](https://reference.aspose.com/html/net/) for in-depth information and examples.
+You can refer to the documentation [here](https://reference.aspose.com/html/net/) for in-depth information and examples.

 ### Can I try Aspose.HTML for .NET before purchasing it?
 Yes, you can explore a free trial version [here](https://releases.aspose.com/) to evaluate its features and capabilities.